FelixOnline/v2/content/articles/2016-2-22-college-puts-a-stop-to-rag-bungee-jump.md

 imported: true
 ---

-UPDATE 24/02/16 : FELIX has now learnt the bungee jump has been green\-lit by college, although a new date is yet to be set.
+UPDATE 24/02/16 : FELIX has now learnt the bungee jump has been green-lit by college, although a new date is yet to be set.

 RAG’s annual bungee jump has been cancelled just three days beforehand over health and safety concerns.